accreator/Yixin-Board/README.md

 Special-designed GUI for Yixin

-To run Yixin Board, you need GTK+ environment.
+Now GTK+ environment has been integrated with Yixin-Board.
+However, to run old versions of Yixin-Board, you may need to install GTK+ environment manually.

   * For windows, I recommend gtk-2.16.0(http://downloads.sourceforge.net/gtk-win/gtk2-runtime-2.16.0-2009-03-22-ash.exe?download), because many other GTK+ runtime environments lost the file named "gspawn-win32-helper-console.exe" or report warning about fonts.